About the Wellness Center

 Chelsea is a recent Antioch College graduate with a B.S. in Biomedical Science.
 During her four years at Antioch, she has participated in various health-related co-ops working as an intern at New York Chiropractic College, Natural Grocers in Denver, and a public health organization in Nicaragua.
 In addition to fitness at the Wellness Center, she enjoys anything involving the outdoors such as hiking, biking, rock climbing, and camping.
 Chelsea has also participated in soccer and cross country throughout her life and continues to pursue them as a hobby.
 Supplementary to the Wellness Center, she works at the local chiropractor office and enjoys being involved with the wellness community here in Yellow Springs.
 She has been passionate about holistic wellness her entire life and is currently studying to pursue a career as a Nutritional Therapy Practitioner and Registered Yoga Teacher.

-Jamie Depinet, Assistant Operations Manager
+Jamie Depinet, Operations Manager

 Jamie has a BS in Sport Management with a Fitness concentration from Heidelberg University in Tiffin, Ohio, and a MS in Exercise Science from Fort Hays State University in Hays, Kansas.
-As an ACSM Certified Personal Trainer, Jamie has had 8 years of experience training individuals of all ages and skill levels.
+As an ACSM Certified Personal Trainer, Jamie has had 9 years of experience training individuals of all ages and skill levels.
 Her specialties include 1 on 1 training, small group training, core strength, sports performance, weight loss coaching, and recovery techniques.
 Jamie stated that “My mission is to not just take clients through a workout, but to educate them in understanding the ‘hows’ and ‘whys’ of what they are doing.
-There is nothing more gratifying than helping others feel and move their best.”
-Jamie also has a background in running, coaching, and strength and speed development; she was a collegiate track and field sprinter, and a Division II Track and Field Sprints/Jumps Coach.
+There is nothing more gratifying than helping others feel and move their best”.
+Jamie has a strong background in running, coaching, and strength and speed development; she was a collegiate track and field sprinter, and a Division II Track and Field Sprints/Jumps Coach.

 Construction began in June 2013 to renovate the Wellness Center, the former Curl Gymnasium, located on the southwest end of the campus.
 Contractors have rehabbed or reconfigured the 44,000-square-foot facility, preserving historic architectural elements of the building while upgrading for improved functionality and energy use.